Rahulkumar06sharma/Demo-Delta/README.md

 # Demo-Delta
-this is for learning git and github plateform
+this is for learning git and github plateform ang we change the data to learn add and commit command.